-Five Questions to Amobé Mevegue
+Five Questions to Amobé Mévégué

-1- On May 25, 2020, on the occasion of the International Africa Day, you plan to mobilize a hundred artists for the WANSHOW 2: 0.
+1- On May 25, 2020, on the occasion of the International Africa Day, you plan to mobilize a hundred artists for the WanShow 2: 0.
 Can you elaborate on this concept and tell our readers what exactly it is?

 2- Who are the artists invited to this event?

 The list is long and impressive.
 It would be tedious to list them all here.
-We have chosen to represent all regions of the continent and its Diaspora, for example, Ait Menguelet from Algeria, Justin Vali in Madagascar, Femi Kuti from Nigeria, Jimmy Cliff from Jamaica, Lenine and Chico César from Brazil, Youssou Ndour, the Godfather of the Show, Baaba Maal, Angélique Kidjo, Oumou Sangare, Tiken Jah Fakoly, Salif Keita, Mory Kante and many others….
+We have chosen to represent all the regions of the continent and its Diasporas, for example, Ait Menguelet from Algeria, Justin Vali in Madagascar, Femi Kuti from Nigeria, Jimmy Cliff from Jamaica, Lenine and Chico César from Brazil, Youssou Ndour, the Godfather of the Show, Baaba Maal, Angélique Kidjo, Oumou Sangare, Tiken Jah Fakoly, Salif Keita, Mory Kante and many others….

 3- Although virtual, it is not easy to calibrate an event bringing together so many speakers.
 What are its different joints?